+The most important temple in Phatthalung town, Wat Khuha Sawan stretches over a pair of crags with a few caves and viewpoints.
 The site was first used for religious ceremonies around the eighth to 10th centuries, as evidenced by Srivijaya-era votive tablets.
 A 19th-century engraving left by King Rama V joins the older relics.

 Continue further back to reach a typical ordination hall, beyond which lies a huge banyan tree with roots hanging over the entrance to the largest cave, Tham Khuha Sawan.
 A bunch of Buddha images are stowed inside along with twin images of the leopard-skin-clad hermit, Ruessi, adorned in bright ribbons and flower garlands.
 You might light some incense here, or join one of the forest monks to meditate.